biobakery/metawibele/README.md

 	```

 	* File name: `$OUTPUT_DIR/$BASENAME_proteinfamilies_annotation.tsv`
-	* This is the main characterization result.
+	* This file includes the main characterization results (TSV format file).
 	* `$OUTPUT_DIR` = the output folder
 	* `$BASENAME` = the prefix for output files provided by `metawibele.cfg`
 	* This file details the annotation of each protein family in the community.
 Protein families are groups of evolutionarily-related protein-coding sequences that often perform similar functions.